benswift/benswift.github.io/_posts/2020-07-15-acmc2020-organising-my-first-virtual-conference.md

-- outsourcing the video delivery to YouTube (who, regardless of what you think of their business model, are **really good** at delivering video) saved so much stress, and the ability to upload & schedule the video ahead of time but still watch it all-together allows for synchronous discussion and q&a amongst attendees
+- outsourcing the video delivery to YouTube (who, regardless of what you think of their business model, are **really good** at delivering video) saved so much stress

+- the ability to upload & schedule the video ahead of time but still watch it all-together allows for synchronous discussion and q&a amongst attendees

 - when the premiere is done, you don't have to "put the videos online for those who missed them"; they're already there (which is _so much easier_ than having